-- 8. Depict or describe procedures for the manufacture of drugs or alcohol or provides information about drugs and alcohol, including prescription drugs. - 9.
-Depict, describe, or encourage activities which may lead to the use of physical violence or group disruption. - 10.
-Encourage or instruct in the commission of criminal activity or any activity that is against the rules of the facility. - 11.
-Include sexually explicit material as defined in 14, g. under Correspondence.
+- 8. Depict, encourage, or describe methods of escape from correctional facilities, or contains blueprints, drawings, or similar descriptions of the ND DOCR institutions or other penal institutions that are similar in construction. - 9.
+Depict or describe procedures for the manufacture of drugs or alcohol or provides information about drugs and alcohol, including prescription drugs. - 10.
+Depict, describe, or encourage activities which may lead to the use of physical violence or group disruption. - 11.
+Encourage or instruct in the commission of criminal activity or any activity that is against the rules of the facility. - 12.
+Include sexually explicit material as defined in 14, g. under Correspondence. - 13.
+Appear to be used.
+Only new publications will be accepted.

 When a publication is rejected, you and the sender will be given written notice using the Notification of Denied Mail Form.
 You will have seven days to file an appeal.
 The institution will retain and store the item for up to 30 days after the final rejection before disposal.
 An individual designated by the resident may be allowed to pick up the item or the resident may mail out the item out of the facility at the resident's expense.
-If the item is not picked up within fifteen (15) business days after the final decision is made, the institution may dispose of the item.
+If the item is not picked up within fifteen (15) business days after the final decision is made, the institution will dispose of the item.